 victimization of senior citizens.
 Tinley Park residents age 55 and older are invited to participate.

-Unless otherwise noted below, meetings are held at 1 p.m. the first Monday of each month from February through December (with the exception of September) at the Tinley Park Police Department Training Room, 7850 W. 183
+Meetings are held at 1 p.m. the first Monday of each month from February through December in the training room at the Tinley Park Police Department, 7850 W. 183

 rd St. The doors open at 12:45 p.m.

 December 4: Tinley Park Fire Department

 February 5: Tinley Park Police Chief Steve Neubauer

 March 5: Bill Bogdan, Secretary of State, Disability Liaison - "Handicapped Parking Laws"

 April 2: K-9 Officer Scott Rains and Yambo - "K-9 Demonstration"